 For well-prepared advanced students, the program may accept prior graduate coursework from other institutions toward the minimum graduate degree credit and minimum graduate coursework (50%) requirement.
 The minimum graduate residence credit requirement can be satisfied only with courses taken as a graduate student at UW–Madison.
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

 For well-prepared advanced students, the program may decide to accept up to 7 credits numbered 300 or above completed at UW–Madison toward fulfillment of minimum degree and minor credit requirements.
-This work would not be allowed to count toward the 50% graduate coursework minimum unless taken at the 700 level or above.
+This work would not be allowed to count toward the 50% graduate coursework minimum unless taken in coursework numbered 700 or above.
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

 UW–Madison University Special

 The program may decide to accept up to 15 UW–Madison Special student credits as fulfillment of the minimum graduate residence, graduate degree, or minor credit requirements on occasion as an exception (on a case-by-case basis).

-UW–Madison coursework taken as a Special student would not be allowed to count toward the 50% graduate coursework minimum unless taken at the 700 level or above as part of a Capstone Certificate.
+UW–Madison coursework taken as a Special student would not be allowed to count toward the 50% graduate coursework minimum unless taken in coursework numbered 700 or above as part of a Capstone Certificate.
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

 ADVISOR / COMMITTEE